Hors-studio decided to work with shells and sea shells, because restaurants produce a lot of seafood waste.

-Making materials with crushed sea shell and bio plastic is interesting because it can flow back in the sea after using it as it will dissolve back to its natural way.
-Sea shells are very important in biodiversity because it is what sand is made out of.
-The final result really depends on the concentration of sea shell crush in the recipe.
-It is possible to mold it to any choice of conveniences and patterns.
-The positive aspect of using this material is that you don’t produce any kind of waste.
+Making materials with crushed sea shell and bio-plastic is interesting because it can flow back in the sea after using it as it will dissolve.
+Sea shells are very important in biodiversity because it is what sand is made from.
+The final result depends on the concentration of sea shell in the recipe.
+It is possible to mould the material to a variety of patterns and textures.
+The positive aspect of using this material it produces minimal waste.
 If you let the sea shell go back to the sea, consequently you don’t have a high footprint.
 The only thing you can take into account is: washing - crushing - cooking.
 If for any reason you don’t throw it back into the sea, the material is entirely recyclable.
-You just have to submerge into the water and collect the sea shell crush that remains in the sink.
+You just have to submerge into the water and collect the sea shell crush which remains.

-Crushed shells, agar agar, glycerin.
+Crushed shells, agar agar, glycerin

 Set design: Ella Perdereau